bakhtik/knowledge/project_management/agile/scrum.md

 ### Daily Scrum

-A meeting of **15** or fewer minutes every day of the Sprint to inspect team's progress towards their goals.
+A meeting of **15 minutes** or fewer every day of the Sprint to inspect team's progress towards their goals.

+### Definition of Done

+An agreed upon set of items that must be completed before a project or user story can be considered complete.